A New Time Series Similarity Measure and Its Smart Grid Applications

 where $X_m$ and $Y_m$ are the $m$\textsuperscript{th} point in $\mathbf{X}$ and $\mathbf{Y}$, $\Theta_{X_{m},Y_{m}}$ is the cumulative distance of $\mathbf{X}$ and $\mathbf{Y}$ from $1$ to $m$.
 The distance between $i$\textsuperscript{th} point in $\mathbf{X}$ and $j$\textsuperscript{th} point in $\mathbf{Y}$ can be calculated as:

 More specifically, ED only measures the amount of energy change at each interval, whereas DTW considers two time series similar if they have similar patterns, even if these occur at different times.
-This difference is illustrated in an example shown in Fig.~\ref{fig:EDDTW}, where we compare two data sets of EV charging between 10 am and 7 pm.
-ED compares electricity consumption at the same interval by comparing charging levels at the same points in time, disregarding any temporal delay or shift.
-However, DTW considers the temporal delay by comparing the point value of series $\mathbf{A}$ with the previous, current, and next counterparts in series $\mathbf{B}$.
-For example, it compares the charging consumption at 12 pm in series $\mathbf{A}$ with the value at 11 am in series $\mathbf{B}$, resulting in a zero difference.
-However, from a power system engineering point of view, they should not be considered identical, as it requires a certain amount of effort, incentive, or compromise in comfort to shift the load to an hour later.
-The ability to quantify temporal changes is referred to as \emph{temporal sensitivity} hereafter.
-Furthermore, DTW finds the EV charging at 1 pm in time series $\mathbf{A}$ similar to the values from noon to 2 pm in time series $\mathbf{B}$ with zero difference, while these two patterns are not similar.
-In time series $\mathbf{A}$, 12 kW is consumed in one hour, whereas in time series $\mathbf{B}$, we see a shift in EV charging by one hour and an extension of charging for the next two hours.
-As a result, these two patterns show different levels of energy consumption, starting points, and duration, making them dissimilar.
-This characteristic that DTW cannot handle is later referred to as \emph{temporal uniqueness}.
+This difference is shown in an illustrative example in Fig.~\ref{fig:EDDTW}, where we compare two data sets of EV charging between 1 pm and 10 pm.
+ED evaluates electricity usage at identical intervals, ignoring any shifts in time.
+However, DTW accounts for temporal shifts by matching the value at a specific point in series $\mathbf{A}$ with the values at the preceding, same, and subsequent intervals in series $\mathbf{B}$.
+For example, the electricity consumption at 3 pm in series $\mathbf{A}$ will be compared with the values at 4 pm in series $\mathbf{B}$, resulting in a zero difference.
+However, from a power system engineering point of view, these two instances in time series $\mathbf{A}$ and $\mathbf{B}$ are not identical because it requires a certain amount of effort, incentive, or compromise in comfort to shift the load to an hour later.
+This capability to measure similarity in the presence of temporal variations, incorporating additional domain-specific factors, is hereafter termed \emph{temporal sensitivity}.

+Additionally, DTW finds the EV charging at 5 pm in time series $\mathbf{A}$ identical to the values from noon to 6 pm and 7 pm in time series $\mathbf{B}$, while these two patterns are not similar.
+In time series $\mathbf{A}$, 22 kWh is consumed in one hour, whereas in time series $\mathbf{B}$, we see a shift in EV charging by one hour and an extension of the charging for the next hour.
+As a result, these two patterns show different levels of energy consumption, starting points, and duration, which makes them dissimilar.
+This characteristic to which DTW is insensitive is hereafter referred to as \emph{temporal uniqueness}.